Posted by Joe Gargiulo on Mon, Sep 23, 2019 @ 06:45 AM

 Using Multiple Check, car buyers write 2 – 4 checks all with the same purchase date to cover down payments.
 Dealerships deposit the checks on dates selected by buyers over a specific term (usually 30 days).

 Dealerships receive guaranteed funding from CrossCheck as each check is deposited, and buyers get to drive home the car of their dreams on the purchase date.
 It’s a win-win for both buyers and sellers.
+(Multiple Check becomes even more streamlined when used in conjunction with Remote Deposit Capture, a fast type of electronic processing.)

 Download our free guide to learn how Multiple Check can help your dealership increase sales and mitigate risk while saving time and money.